amragaey/bone101/Support/bone101/UI/README.md

 ```javascript
 ○ bar.create = function(probe, pin)
 ```
-Use bar.create to create a new sliderbar object, the bar properties are: color, outline color, height, length, move status, slider position. the function creates the sliderbar based on the connected button, for example `pwm` button generates a frequency slider that differs to the timing slider in that it doesn't add 's' to the number.
+Use bar.create to create a new sliderbar object, the bar properties are: color, outline color, height, length, move status, slider position.
+The function creates the sliderbar based on the connected button, for example `pwm` button generates a frequency slider that differs to the timing slider in that it doesn't add 's' to the number.

 **arguments**:
 - b: probe: button object to be connected to.